 - i.
 Teleoperated runs abide by the rules of the Autonomous run, with the following additions: - 1.
 Robots must receive input from the Drivers' Station during the run to qualify as a Teleoperated run. - 2.
 The robot can use any amount of automation to assist the driver. - 3.
 Teams are free to design a Drivers' Station to suit the challenge. - h.
 Run time starts when the robot begins to move from rest in the Starting Circle. - i.
-Run time ends when the robot comes to rest within the Target Zone. - i.
-A robot is considered within the Target Zone when both wheels are in contact with the Target Zone. - ii.
+Run time ends when the robot is completely comes to rest within the Target Zone.

+- i.
+A robot is considered within the Target Zone when it is both wheels are in contact with the Target Zone completely surrounded by red mat when viewed from above. - ii.
 It should be possible to see the Target Zone around all parts of the robot at the end of the run.
 A robot which comes to rest in the Target Zone but which overlaps the black border or the white chute will accrue a penalty (see below).